-Visit the Astronomy website at http://phys.uhh.hawaii.edu/.
+Visit the Astronomy website.

-With the assistance of a grant from the National Science Foundation, the Department is currently developing a 0.9-meter telescope that will be sited on Mauna Kea among some of the largest and most powerful instruments in the world.
-When completed, this telescope will provide students with the opportunity to pursue research-grade projects under the supervision of Department faculty, who have active research projects in galactic and stellar astronomy.
-This instrument will replace our historic 0.6-meter telescope.
+The Department owns an observatory site on Mauna Kea among some of the largest and most powerful instruments in the world.
+A planned new telescope will provide students with the opportunity to pursue research-grade projects under the supervision of Department faculty, who have active research projects in several areas of astronomy.
 In addition, the Observatory Internship program, coordinated with institutions based in the University Park of Science and Technology, offers students a unique opportunity to gain practical or research experience at astronomical observatories atop Mauna Kea prior to obtaining their degree.

 The Space Grant Fellowship Program offers competitive fellowships to students of exceptional promise, usually during their senior year.
-The fellowships provide a full tuition waiver and $1,000/semester stipend.
+The fellowships provide a full tuition waiver and a small stipend.
 Space Grant Fellows conduct a proposed research project under the supervision of a faculty mentor and participate in University-wide Space Grant College symposia.
 Funding for travel to meetings is available from this program.

 Affiliated faculty from the University Technology Park and other facilities offer a rich array of supplemental Special Topics courses which expand opportunities for students.

-- Binder, Philippe M., Ph.D., Yale University, Physics
+- Binder, Philippe M., Professor, Physics

-- Goldman, Jesse M., Ph.D., Kansas State University, Physics
+- Goldman, Jesse M., Assistant Professor, Physics

-- Hamilton, John C., M.S., University of Hawaiʻi at Mānoa, Astronomy
+- Hamilton, John C., Instructor, Physics & Astronomy